danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 ```

 ### 3.11 Loops
 The core concept of a loop is that you can execute a block of code many times.
 For example, if you have to draw 100 lines that are placed vertically one after the other, you can of course write 100 lines of code using the syntax: `line()`.
-A *for-loop* provides an efficient way to draw the line 100 times by setting a conditional structure, counting the number of lines that have been drawn and counting the maximum lines.
+A *for-loop* provides an efficient way to draw the line 100 times by setting up a conditional structure, counting the number of lines that have been drawn and counting the maximum lines.

 To structure a for-loop, you need to ask yourself: